Alabama health care providers sue over threat of prosecution for abortion help

 “Attorney General Marshall will continue to vigorously enforce Alabama laws protecting unborn life which include the Human Life Protection Act.
 That includes abortion providers conspiring to violate the Act,” Marshall’s office said in an emailed response to the lawsuit.
 His office did not respond to an email asking to clarify if actions such as providing financial assistance could be prosecuted.

-Those statement have had a chilling effect on abortion rights advocates, who already feel like they live with a legal target on their back, providers said.
+The comments have had a “disturbing chilling effect” on abortion rights advocates and providers, who already feel like they live with a legal target on their back, said Kelsea McLain, deputy director of Yellowhammer.
+“We believe it’s our right and our freedom to support people in leaving the state if they need to because the state no longer takes care of their needs,” she said.

-The suit was filed by the West Alabama Women’s Center in Tuscaloosa, the Alabama Women’s Center in Huntsville, and Dr. Yashica Robinson, an obstetrician.
-Robinson said she once made referrals for patients seeking abortions, coordinating health history information for medically complex patients, but no longer does so because of the fear of prosecution.
+The provider suit was filed by the West Alabama Women’s Center in Tuscaloosa, the Alabama Women’s Center in Huntsville, and Dr. Yashica Robinson, an obstetrician.
+Robinson said she once made referrals for patients seeking abortions, coordinating medically complex health histories, but no longer does so because of the fear of prosecution.

 “Tragically, banning abortion in Alabama seems to not have been enough,” Robinson said in a statement.
 “Those in power want to muzzle providers like me to prevent us from sharing information with our pregnant patients about the options they have.”